Harry McClure Johnson: Personal life

-Harry McClure Johnson was married on June 30, 1923 in Ashokan, New York a camp in the Catskill Mountains not far from Woodstock, New York near the shores of the Ashokan Reservoir.
+Johnson was married on June 30, 1923, in Ashokan, New York, a camp in the Catskill Mountains not far from Woodstock, New York, near the shores of the Ashokan Reservoir.
 His bride was Miss Helena Modjeska Chase of Omaha, Nebraska.
 Helena was living in New York and Omaha at the time and was active in recent years in north shore art circles.

 After they were married they moved to Winnetka, Illinois.

-On May 15, 1925 Mr. and Mrs. Harry McClure Johnson of Evanston, Illinois announced the birth of their second child, a son and named him Harry McClure Johnson Jr.
+On May 15, 1925, Mr. and Mrs. Johnson of Evanston, Illinois announced the birth of their second child, a son and named him Harry McClure Johnson Jr.

-On November 18, 1931 his 5th child was born and was named Priscilla McClure Johnson after his grandmother, the late Mrs. George H. McIlvaine of Peoria, Illinois (her maiden name was Priscilla Jane McClure).
+On November 18, 1931, his fifth child was born and was named Priscilla McClure Johnson after his grandmother, the late Mrs. George H. McIlvaine of Peoria, Illinois (her maiden name was Priscilla Jane McClure).

 Alpine Club of Canada

-Harry McClure Johnson was the nephew of the Hon.
+Johnson was the nephew of the Hon.
 Price Ellison, mustached newspaper owner and minister of crown lands in Vernon, British Columbia, Canada.

-Harry not only was a holiday visitor in Okanagan, British Columbia for a number of years but had lived for some time at the Price Ellison home.
+Johnson not only was a holiday visitor in Okanagan, British Columbia, for a number of years but had lived for some time at the Price Ellison home.

 As a life member of the Alpine Club of Canada he climbed Mount Robson, and Mount Assiniboine in the Canadian Rockies.
-In 1910 Harry McClure Johnson, as the expeditions's unofficial chronicler, and his cousin Myra King Ellison and her father Price Ellison (Chief Commissioner of Lands) and 20 others went on as expedition to Vancouver Island in Canada with a goal to find a potential for a park in the island centre.
+In 1910 Johnson, as the expeditions's unofficial chronicler, and his cousin Myra King Ellison and her father Price Ellison (Chief Commissioner of Lands) and 20 others went on as expedition to Vancouver Island in Canada with a goal to find a potential for a park in the island centre.
 This group of explorers was the first to reach the peak of Crown Mountain in British Columbia.
-Mr. Harry McClure Johnson was to assist the minister of crown lands, Hon.
+Johnson was to assist the minister of crown lands, Hon.
 Price Ellison, in the important work, while at the same time contributing to the college periodicals of Princeton during this exploration.
 He kept a journal of the whole trip.
 This journal of the Ellison expedition did not present a romantic view of the party's travels, as it described encounters with mosquitoes, sandflies, snakes, blowdowns, steep trails, and tree roots as well as spectacular scenery.
 And occasional journal entries suggest feelings of nationalism, ethnic elitism, and pride in conquering nature.